stgm/public_html/_posts/2020-03-12-setting-up-slack-for-your-students.md

 However, Slack also allows person-to-person chats and even audio calls with screen sharing.
 Simply click another user's name and press "Call".
 Person-to-person chat can't be disabled, which is why we don't have most staff join the Slack account.
 We want to avoid situations where staff is seen as "permanently available".

-## One Slack for all programming courses
+## One Slack for our programming courses

 We decided to put all students of our programming-related courses together.
 These are often students that are currently in a fulltime programming course, or they come from different parts of the university.
 In general, we would recommend creating a Slack account for each study programme, or for each cohort of students.